 Similarly, a survival action accounts for the decedent’s own damages, such as conscious pain and suffering prior to death, which claims “survive” the decedent.

-In survival and wrongful death actions, we pursue damages for the survivor’s loss of tutelage, services and support from the loved one, medical bills, funeral expenses and costs of estate administration, the decedent’s lost wages, and non economic damages for the decedent’s pain and suffering.
+In survival and wrongful death actions, we pursue damages for the survivor’s loss of tutelage, services, and support from the loved one, medical bills, funeral expenses and costs of estate administration, the decedent’s lost wages, and non-economic damages for the decedent’s pain and suffering.

-In limited circumstances, punitive damages are also available in instances of egregious conduct on the part of the defendant, such as drunk driving or other reckless behavior
+In limited circumstances, punitive damages are also available in instances of egregious conduct on the part of the defendant, such as drunk driving or other reckless behavior.

 The statute of limitations for filing a wrongful death action is generally two years.
-Due to this short filing deadline, it is imperative that the surviving family of the deceased speak with an accomplished lawyer in Blair County right away.
+Due to this short filing deadline, it is imperative that the surviving family of the deceased speak with an accomplished wrongful death lawyer in Blair County right away.

 If another person’s actions caused the death of your loved one, you deserve fair compensation for your emotional and financial losses.
 A legal recourse could provide you with the financial security that your family needs after such a devastating loss.
-Reach out to a Blair County wrongful death lawyers at Marcus & Mack today to see how they could help you.
+Reach out to a Blair County wrongful death lawyer at Marcus & Mack today to see how they could help you.